clintonboys/clintonboys.github.io/_posts/2024-05-15-synthesis-of-form.md

 He wants to search the graph for dense subclusters, where he believes can be found "particularly strong identifiable physical aspect[s] of the problem". (p122) I think this sounds a lot like the [min-cut](https://en.wikipedia.org/wiki/Minimum_cut) problem.

 Into the maths now: for a partition $$\pi$$ of a set $$S$$ we define a "measure of information transfer" $$R(\pi)$$.
 We then use this to partition $$M$$, and then successively partition the subsets in the partition, until we obtain a full tree of sets where each leaf is a singleton.
 He claims that the output of this process, if your set $$M$$ and data $$L$$ is rich enough, is a constructive diagram that can provide insights about the desired form.

+### Appendices

 The next part of the text is a 36-page case study, using the methods derived in the book to determine the form of a rural Indian village, which produces the following constructive diagram:

 <center><img src="/assets/alexander5.png" alt="Alexander" width="400"/></center>
 <p></p>